Carabao Cup 2019-20: Fixtures, teams, draw dates & all you need to know | Goal.com

 70 clubs will participate in the first round, with 24 teams from League Two (tier four), 24 from League One (tier three), and 22 from the Championship (tier two).

-The draw for this round, which took pl will be divided between 'northern' and 'southern' sections, and teams were drawn against a team from the same section.
+The draw for this round, which took place on June 20, was divided between 'northern' and 'southern' sections.
+Teams were drawn against a team from the same section.

 |Date